MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-and-manage-dial-plans.md

 >     Import-PSSession $session
 >   ```

-If you want more information about starting Windows PowerShell, see [Connect to all Office 365 services in a single Windows PowerShell window](https://technet.microsoft.com/EN-US/library/dn568015.aspx) or [Connecting to Skype for Business Online by using Windows PowerShell](https://technet.microsoft.com/en-us/library/dn362795%28v=ocs.15%29.aspx).
+For more information about starting Windows PowerShell, see [Connect to all Office 365 services in a single Windows PowerShell window](https://technet.microsoft.com/library/dn568015.aspx).

-## Creating and managing your dial plans
+### Create and manage your dial plans

 You can either use a single cmdlet or a PowerShell script to create and manage tenant dial plans.

-### Using single cmdlets
+#### Using single cmdlets

 - To create a new dial plan, run: